 Commercial trucks are arguably the most dangerous vehicles on the road.
 With weights that can exceed 80,000 pounds, large trucks can be deadly when they collide with smaller and lighter vehicles.
 If you survived a truck accident, you likely have serious to catastrophic injuries.
 You may also have lost a loved one in an 18-wheeler accident in Tempe, Arizona.
 In these situations, trust a lawyer to help you seek fair financial compensation from the at-fault party.
-Contact David Shapiro Law, PLLC for a free consultation with a local truck accident attorney.
+Contact Shapiro Law Team for a free consultation with a local truck accident attorney.

 A truck accident insurance claim will look different from your standard car accident claim.
 Rather than going up against the other driver involved in the crash, you may be on the other side of a claim with a rich and powerful trucking company.
 It can be difficult to handle this type of claim without an attorney’s assistance.
 If you hire a truck accident lawyer, however, you will have better odds of motivating the trucking company’s insurance provider to offer fair compensation.
 Your lawyer can use aggressive legal tactics to negotiate with the insurance provider while you focus on medical care.

 There are various steps that you can take in the immediate aftermath and in the days and weeks that follow a truck crash that could help your injury claim:

 In the days and weeks that follow a truck accident, it is crucial for an injury victim to continue all follow-up medical care.
 Discontinuing care before maximum medical improvement has been reached could jeopardize any eventual settlement.

 After the initial emergency is over, one of the first calls that a truck accident victim needs to make should be to a Tempe, AZ truck accident attorney.
 An attorney can use their resources to get involved very quickly and help ensure that all evidence is preserved in the case.